HackYourFuture-CPH/career-training/week-2/homework.md

 - Add the certificate on Linkedin ;)

 - ⚠️ On the **Thursday** after this class you will also receive another assignment, which will be used for the **Technical Mock Interview** session ([Career Training Week 3](/week-3/README.md).
 The challenge will be posted in your Slack channel. ⚠️

+## Optional
+Go through this free, online tutorial about maximising your GitHub profile and post in the class channel what you learned. https://www.eddiejaoude.io/course-github-profile-landing?r_done=1